Analysis | Why Spain’s Sexual Consent Law Is Dividing the Left

 3. What’s the proposed change?

 Sanchez’s Socialist party introduced a clause in February to raise the minimum jail term for sexual aggression to six years if the crime involved violence or intimidation.
-Podemos claims this weakens the law and puts the burden of proof back on victims, and refused to back it.
+Podemos claims this weakens the law and puts the burden of proof back on victims.
+The party refused to back the clause, without publicly proposing any alternative.
 Sanchez was able to push it through anyway in an initial vote on March 7 with backing from the conservative Popular Party, the main opposition group.
 A final vote could still take months.

 4. What’s the political fallout?